 Gurdon was preceded in death by his wife of 58 ½ years, Lucille A. (Brown) Bores.
 Gurdon and Lucille, both of Monroeville, were married at St. Joseph Church on August 23, 1947.
 He was also preceded in death by two brothers, Leonard and Hillary Bores; and his parents.

 Friends may call from 4:00 PM – 6:00 PM, Wednesday, January 29, 2020 in the Pfeil Funeral Home, Monroeville Chapel, 109 Monroe Street, Monroeville.
 Funeral Mass will be held at 10:30 AM, Thursday, January 30, 2020 in the St. Joseph Catholic Church, 66 Chapel Street, Monroeville.
 Fr.
 Ron Schock will officiate.
 Burial will be in the St. Joseph Cemetery.

 Memorial contributions may be made to St. Joseph School Fund, 79 Chapel Street, Monroeville 44847 and Stein Hospice Service, Inc., 1200 Sycamore Line, Sandusky, Ohio 44870.

 Condolences may be shared with the family at pfeilfuneralhome.com.

-To plant a tree in memory of Gurdon F. Bores, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gurdon F. Bores, please visit our floral store.

 St. Joseph Catholic School